owid/etl/docs/guides/data-work/update-data.md

 - **Do further chart changes**: You can make any further changes to charts in your staging server, if needed.

-    !!! note
-        You should be making changes to charts in the _review_ server (namely [http://staging-site-update-temperature-anomaly/](http://staging-site-update-temperature-anomaly/)), and **not** in the _reference_ server (namely [http://staging-site-temp-update-temperature-anomaly/](http://staging-site-temp-update-temperature-anomaly/)).

 ## 4. Approve chart differences